 In addition, provided that you have reached an acceptable standard in the assessments and examinations, you may then undertake a dissertation.
 Work on a dissertation for this course will normally involve an in-depth study in the area of distributed information systems and computing (eg, a state-of-the-art review together with appropriate software development) and provides you with an excellent opportunity to demonstrate your expertise in this area to future employers or as a basis for future PhD study.
-Additionally, you can now work on an internship during your dissertation (see Special Features).

 A master's degree is awarded if you reach the necessary standard on the taught part of the course and submit a dissertation of the required standard.
 If you do not achieve the standard required, you may be awarded a postgraduate diploma or postgraduate certificate if eligible.

 Read more about the structure of postgraduate degrees at Brunel

 and what you will learn on the course.

 During the Business Systems Integration course, students gain hands-on experience of SAP technology.
 In addition, they can opt to take the SAP TERP 10 certification course which is a recognised industry qualification.
 This will be delivered in a two-week block at the end of the programme.